iamvery/docs/warmup/view.md

 ## Markdown Content

-The first part of our view is just some text content.
+The first part of our view is just plaintext content.
 Let's write this in Markdown rather than HTML.
 Pakyow makes this easy with view processors.
 To install the view processor for Markdown, open `Gemfile` in a text editor and add this code at the end: